🩸 Update 1.8 – The Total Revamp · Total Vengeance update for 12 October 2025

 🛠️ Patch Highlights

-🧭 Updated Main Menu — now reflects the new Prologue title and includes a Story Mode button (coming soon).
+🧭 Updated Main Menu — now reflects the new Prologue title and includes a Story Mode button (Story Mode coming soon).

-💀 Renamed intro chapter to “Prologue – Descent Into Darkness” for a more immersive start.
+💀 Added intro Video to “Prologue – Descent Into Darkness” for a more immersive start.

 🎬 Updated Credits Menu with new visuals and contributors.

-📖 Added a Back Button to the “How to Play” section using a new Widget Switcher system for smoother navigation.
+📖 Added a Back Button to the “How to Play” section using a new widget system for smoother navigation.

 🌑 What’s Next